rsinger86/dto-classes/README.md

 # Introduction

-DTO Classes is a TypeScript-based parsing, validation and serialization library, designed primarily for data transfer objects in an HTTP JSON API.
+DTO Classes is a TypeScript library for parsing, validating and serializing, designed primarily for data transfer objects in HTTP JSON APIs.

 It gives you the following, a bundle I've found missing in the TypeScript/Node ecosystem:
-- Class-based schemas that parse/validate and serializes internal objects to JSON
+- Class-based schemas that parse/validate and serialize internal objects to JSON
 - Fields attached to schemas as class properties
 - Static types available by default without an additional `infer` call
 - Custom validation by adding class methods to a schema class